LTMeyer/sc2023-exp/README.md

 melissa-launcher -c config_mpi.json
 ```

 The config file can easily be modified to assess the impact of the buffer strategy.
-For instance to test the `FIROQueue`:
+For instance to test the `FIRO` buffer:
 ```json
 {
     "output_dir": "FIRO_OUT",